 Here we leave this link box unchecked, as we desire to embed graphics within the database.

-1. After making the complete procedure, tap on the OK option.
-This will close the opened dialog box and access will embed the Maria.bmp picture within the Photo field.
+- After completing the procedure, tap on the OK option.
+This will close the open dialog box and access will embed the Maria.bmp picture within the Photo field.

 But the problem that occurs with these OLE object fields, is that it won’t show the native OLE objects.
 That’s the reason why you need to make use of the form with the OLE object fields to work smoothly.